eksiscloud/Varnish_7.x-multiple_sites/checklist_branch.md

 # ✅ Git-Branch Harjoitus: ASN-suodatuksen refaktorointi
+# Sorry, this one is in Finnish, but it is for me - because I'm really bad at git.
+# This shows only how to use branches

 Tämä muistilista opastaa yhden Git-branchin käytön läpi, käytännön esimerkkinä ASN-nimiin perustuvan Varnish-eston poistaminen ja yhdistäminen ASN-ID-logiikkaan.